Rodney R. Proto Experience

-Through his 30 years in the salvage and waste management industries, his businesses have expanded from $60 million in sales to over $375 million.
+Through his 30 years in the salvage and waste management industries, Rodney R. Proto’s businesses have expanded from $60 million in sales to over $375 million.
 Certainly enough to give the Shark Tank entrepreneurs a run for their money!

 Hire Right the First Time Around